guntter78/Project-Vitens2023-2024/README.md

 wpa_pairwise=TKIP
 rsn_pairwise=CCMP
 ```
-Also, there is a net.rules where every dongle has its own set of rules to follow.
-For example, wlan0 has always this mac-address "40:ed:00:b8:46:1b" and wlan1 "66:49:b5:ae:1a:08" so when the dongle is removed and put back in the wrong order is still have the same purpose instead of switching there work.
-The set of rules is in  /etc/udev/rules.d/70-persistent-net.rules
+Additionally, there is a 'net.rules' file where each dongle has its own set of rules to adhere to.
+For instance, 'wlan0' always has the MAC address '40:ed:00:b8:46:1b,' and 'wlan1' is assigned '66:49:b5:ae:1a:08.'
+This ensures that even if the dongles are removed and reinserted in a different order, they continue to serve their intended purposes.
+The set of rules can be found in the '/etc/udev/rules.d/70-persistent-net.rules' file.
 ```
 SUBSYSTEM=="net", ACTION=="add", ATTR{address}=="40:ed:00:b8:46:1b", NAME="wlan0"
 SUBSYSTEM=="net", ACTION=="add", ATTR{address}=="66:49:b5:ae:1a:08", NAME="wlan1"